Large rainbow matchings in edge-colored graphs: Introduction

-This conjecture translates into the graph-theoretic statement: ``In any proper edge-coloring of the complete bipartite graph $K_{n,n}$ with $n$ colors, there is a rainbow matching of size $n-1$''.
+This conjecture translates into the graph-theoretic statement: ``In every proper edge-coloring of the complete bipartite graph $K_{n,n}$ with $n$ colors, there is a rainbow matching of size $n-1$ if $n$ is even and of size $n$ if $n$ is odd''.
 To see this connection, refer to \cite{P} or \cite{W}.
-Hatami and Shor \cite{HS} proved an asymptotic version of Conjecture \ref{brs}, and the error term was further improved in a recent result of Keevash, Pokrovskiy, Sudakov, and Yepremyan \cite{KPSY}.
+Brouwer, De Vries, and Wieringa \cite{BVW} and independently Woolbright \cite{Woolbright} proved an asymptotic version of \Cref{brs}.
+The error term was later improved by Hatami and Shor \cite{HS}, and subsequently by Keevash, Pokrovskiy, Sudakov, and Yepremyan \cite{KPSY}.
+Recently, Montgomery \cite{M} settled this conjecture for all sufficiently large even $n$.

-\begin{theorem}[Keevash, Pokrovskiy, Sudakov, and Yepremyan \cite{KPSY}] Every proper edge-coloring of the complete bipartite graph $K_{n,n}$ with $n$ colors contains a rainbow matching of size $n-O\left(\frac{\log n}{\log\log n}\right)$. \end{theorem}

-In this paper, we study generalizations (in many different aspects) of Conjecture \ref{brs} in the setting of rainbow matchings in edge-colored (but not only properly edge-colored) graphs.
+In this paper, we study various generalizations of \Cref{brs} in the setting of rainbow matchings in edge-colored graphs.
 We advise the interested readers to see \cite{ABriggs} for a recent survey on various extensions of this conjecture.
-Aharoni and Berger conjectured the following generalization of Conjecture \ref{brs} in \cite{AB}.
+Aharoni and Berger \cite{AB} conjectured the following generalization of \Cref{brs}.
+Throughout this paper, multigraphs permit parallel edges but not loops.
+A \emph{proper edge-coloring} of a multigraph refers to a coloring of the edge set such that every pair of incident edges receives distinct colors.

-\begin{conjecture} [Aharoni and Berger \cite{AB}] Let $G$ be a properly edge-colored bipartite multigraph with $n$ colors, having at least $n+1$ edges of each color.
+\begin{conjecture}[Aharoni and Berger \cite{AB}] Let $G$ be a properly edge-colored bipartite multigraph with $n$ colors, having at least $n+1$ edges of each color.
 Then $G$ has a rainbow matching using every color. \end{conjecture}

-In this paper, multigraphs permit parallel edges but not loops.
-After subsequent efforts by several authors (see, e.g., \cite{ACH,AKZ',CE,HJ,KZ,P'}), an asymptotic version of Conjecture \ref{ab} is established in \cite{CPS} and \cite{P}, where the conclusion of the conjecture is shown to hold if there are at least $n+o(n)$ edges of each color.
-It is very natural to generalize Conjecture \ref{ab} for non-bipartite graphs.
+An easy greedy argument shows that having $2n-1$ edges in each color suffices in the above conjecture.
+After subsequent efforts by several authors (see, e.g., \cite{ACH,AKZ',CE,HJ,KZ,P'}), an asymptotic version of \Cref{ab} is established in \cite{CPS,P}, where the conclusion of the conjecture is shown to hold if there are at least $n+o(n)$ edges of each color.
+It is very natural to generalize \Cref{ab} for non-bipartite graphs.
 Gao, Ramadurai, Wanless, and Wormald \cite{GRWW} mentioned the following conjecture, which was also suggested by Aharoni, Berger, Chudnovsky, Howard, and Seymour \cite{ABCHS}.

-\begin{conjecture} [Gao, Ramadurai, Wanless, and Wormald \cite{GRWW}] Let $G$ be a properly edge-colored multigraph with $n$ colors having at least $n+2$ edges of each color.
+\begin{conjecture} [Gao, Ramadurai, Wanless, and Wormald \cite{GRWW}] Let $G$ be a properly edge-colored multigraph with $n$ colors, having at least $n+2$ edges of each color.
 Then $G$ has a rainbow matching using every color. \end{conjecture}